-- 36. (1) The owner of land who is the holder of a valid certificate of adequate enclosure, may apply to the relevant issuing authority for registration of such land as a game farm in terms of this Chapter. - (2) The relevant issuing authority may register the land contemplated in subregulation (1) and issue a registration certificate for the listed threatened or protected species to which the certificate of adequate enclosure relates, if the issuing authority has conducted a basic assessment with regards to the suitability of the habitat of the land to which the application relates, for the specific species involved. - (3) Notwithstanding the provision of subregulation (2), a basic habitat assessment is not required if it has previously been conducted in terms of applicable provincial legislation.
+- 36. (1) The owner of an extensive wildlife system who is the holder of a valid certificate of adequate enclosure, may apply to the relevant issuing authority for registration of such land as a game farm in terms of this Chapter. - (2) The relevant issuing authority may register the land contemplated in subregulation (1) and issue a registration certificate for the listed threatened or protected species to which the certificate of adequate enclosure relates, if the issuing authority has conducted a basic assessment with regards to the suitability of the habitat of the land for the species to which the application relates. - (3) Notwithstanding the provision of subregulation (2), a basic habitat assessment is not required if it has previously been conducted in terms of applicable provincial legislation.